riscuus/MATESSE_channel_card/README.md

 ## How to generate the vivado project

-1. Change the route to your vivado executable in the *build.bat* file
+1. In the *build.bat* file, change the path to point towards your vivado executable
 ```
 C:/<YOUR PATH>/vivado.bat -mode batch -source project_script.tcl
 ```